Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The project proposes a multi-OS, highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as ready-to-use IPS patches for all know versions of the game.
 This hack has only one purpose: turn the blood red.
 Nothing else.

-The hack is basically finished now and further modifications will just consist in polishing the toolchain / adding more way to play with it.
+The hack is basically finished now and further modifications will just consist in polishing the toolchain / adding more output formats.

 ## Patching the Neo Geo MVS / AES version (patch 1.18)